 Believe it or not, in many counties, including Racine, the election officials don’t count all the votes—deliberately.
 We don't really know how many total votes there were.

 The uncounted votes were write-in votes for protest candidates, like Bernie Sanders.
 Wisconsin law was amended in 2015 to remove the requirement that election officials count protest votes.
 They are required to count only the votes for candidates who are on the ballot and write-in candidates who have registered.
-Counties that want to continue to provide full election results have the option of counting and reporting the protest votes, which our election officials call--somewhat dismissively--'scattering' votes.
+Counties that want to continue to provide full election results have the option of counting and reporting the protest votes--and some do.
+Our election officials call these votes--somewhat dismissively--'scattering' votes.